 Osprey designed the Porter series to be a product for the traveler who wants a backpacking style pack but often travels on airplanes.
 The features of the Porter 46 make it more airline-ready while retaining as much of the comfort and carrying versatility of a more traditional backpacking backpack.
 This is a travel backpack designed to haul a lot of gear easily and comfortably.

 The Porter is one of the more comfortable backpacks in this review, though it should not be mistaken for a backpacking pack.
 The Porter 46 feels distinctly more like putting a small bear on your back, then cinching it closer with excellent suspension.
 It carries impressively well for its boxy shape and for how much it protrudes from your back, but it's not a pack we would ever substitute for our backpacking or trekking pack.

 The excellent suspension on the Porter 46 makes it carry comfortably despite the boxy and bulky shape.

-For some other comfortable travel backpacks, you might like the Tortuga Outbreaker.
-It doesn't look quite as fun as the Porter, but it carries just as well.
+For some other comfortable travel backpacks, you might like the Cotopaxi Allpa 35.
+It is also fun and stylish—and super comfortable—with less structure to the main compartment.
 We also found the Osprey Farpoint to be quite comfortable, with slightly more of a backpacking pack design.

 A significant improvement to comfort with the latest update to the Porter was switching the laptop sleeve from the outermost pocket to the back panel.
 This puts your fragile electronics in a safer location and helps keep the weight of the pack centered more closely to your back.